The world needs more people who are well-versed in science, technology, engineering,

 The world needs scientists who are compassionate citizens and leaders who can confidently contribute from day one.

 A New Type of Facility

-We’re creating a space for science education unlike any other, built at the heart of our campus to help create interdisciplinary connections.
+The Swenson Science Center will be a new space for science education, built at the heart of our campus to help create interdisciplinary connections.

-The new science center will create significantly more space for teaching and research while providing students with modern labs and collaborative work spaces.
+The new Swenson Science Center will create significantly more space for teaching and research while providing students with modern labs and collaborative work spaces.

 Mixed among faculty offices and classrooms are open, collaborative meeting spaces where students from all disciplines can connect and share insights.

 Chemistry, biology, exercise science, and environmental science labs will provide flexible spaces with movable furniture and equipment to allow different configurations.